UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/extending.rst

 ---------------

 Datasets can be simply added to the `datasets/` directory.
 They must be `csv` files with separated by commas (`,`).
 The first columns are values of the different features and the last column is the label.
+The label must be an integer.
 Each line corresponds to a different data point.
 For instance, files must look like this::

     1.7226817454900973,0.615281065045062,1